When a Friend Shuts You Out, It Really Hurts

 - Have hope and faith.
 Put it in the Lord's hands as to whether you become friends again in the future.

 Remember, It Probably Isn't Your Fault

-As difficult as it is to stop wracking your brain, thinking of what you could have done to prevent this moment, it is happening, and there's (most likely) nothing you did to cause it.
-It is something going on with your friend, and you have nothing to do with it at all, so don't punish yourself.
+As difficult as it is to stop wracking your brain, trying to figure out what you could have done differently to prevent the dissolution of the friendship, you must accept that this is the current reality.
+Most likely, there's nothing you did to cause it.
+There is probably something going on with your friend, and you have nothing to do with it at all.
+Don't punish yourself.